Elession/pwn-challenges/Beginner/babybof/README.md

 $> gdb chall
 ```

-2. Generate the cyclic pattern of 100 bytes (or any number big enough to cause a segmentation fault) & copy the output
+2. Generate the cyclic pattern of 100 bytes.
+This cyclic sequence helps uses to identify what address or how many bytes we want to overwrite.
 ```shell
 pwndbg> cyclic 100
 aaaaaaaabaaaaaaacaaaa...